Thinking of Filing A Dram Shop Lawsuit Against The Goat Blues Bar? Here's What You Should Know

 As one might expect when a bar's description unironically includes the terms "dive" and "blues," The Goat has occasional trouble with the law.
 To say nothing of its run-ins with the Dallas Police Department, the bar has been investigated by the Texas Alcoholic Beverage Commission (TABC) for alcohol-related violations five times since 2014.

 Note: Investigations are not guarantees of guilt.
 Just because a complaint was filed does not mean that The Goat actually violated alcohol-service laws.
 However, even if sufficient evidence of a violation is not found, that doesn't necessarily mean the bar is innocent--only that the allegation couldn't be proven.
 In order to make any claims stick, investigators have to find irrefutable evidence that there was a violation of Texas dram shop law.
 Due to the nature of the offenses, that proof can be difficult to find.
-All we're doing here is relaying publicly-available information about incidents where the TABC has investigated The Goat for possible criminal or administrative violations.
+All we're doing here is relaying publicly-available information about incidents where the TABC has investigated The Goat for possible criminal or administrative violations, not alleging any wrongdoing on their part.

 TABC Investigations of The Goat Since 2016